-Computers for the Blind (CFTB) is a Non-Profit, volunteer organization devoted to providing computers to persons who are blind or visually impaired.
+Computers for the Blind (CFTB) is a non-profit 501(c)(3) organization devoted to providing computers to persons who are blind or visually impaired.
 It is our hope that each person who is visually impaired may experience the information age in a positive and productive manner.
 We believe technology opens new worlds and creates opportunity for greater personal freedom.

 local_shipping Order a Computer

 We would love to get you information on how to start your order.
 Our computers are available to any visually impaired individuals living in the United States.
 Look at our Fact Sheet for more information, or begin the application process!Fact Sheet Begin Order

 card_giftcard Make a Donation

 Our organization depends on donations from individuals as well as large businesses.
 If you have computer equipment that is being unused or is destined for the trash, consider donating to us instead!
 Look for a location to drop off your computer, or find out what we are looking for.More Info

 All of the machines we ship are built by volunteers.
 We are located in Richardson, Texas, and are always looking for helping hands to get computers out the door.
 Start by sending us your information, then come see us!Get Started

 info How We Do It

 We receive computers and accessibility software as donations from many sources.
 Our volunteers clean and rebuild the computers, then set them up with the software to make it possible for visually impaired persons to interact with them.
 It takes a team to make it all happen!Learn More

 I am so happy to have a new computer from Computers for the Blind.
 It is a great tool for my recording studio, which is set up in the back bedroom in my apartment here, in Broken Bow, Nebraska.
 Just yesterday, I hooked my Presonus AR-8 USB mixer to the PC, and am currently working on the instrumen...